Skip to main content

 The ChildContent parameter allows you to specify custom content for an editor’s command button.

-The code below adds a command button to a DxTextBox component.
+The following code snippet adds a command button to a DxTextBox component.
 This button renders custom content (like counter) next to the default content specified in the button’s properties (text and icon).
 Use the @context parameter to specify where the default content should be rendered.

 <DxTextBox Text="Your text">